 Purpose of the new development:

-The purpose of developing new messages is to fulfil the lack of corresponding ISO 20022 message for encrypted information and digital certificate notification.
-Currently, the need to get the notification of encrypted messages and digital certificate messages cannot be satisfied because there is no corresponding ISO 20022 message to inform participants of these messages which also prohibits the implementation of ISO 20022 in the payment and settlement field.
-Thus, CIPS decides to pursue standardized and transparent messages to better manage encrypted information and digital certificate notification messages in the system.
+Currently, there are no relevant ISO 20022 messages that could perform the task of system notice management in different scenarios.
+Developing the new messages helps to fill the existing gap and enhances the implementation of ISO 20022 in a wide range of sectors, especially payment and settlement.
+Thus, CIPS decides to pursue standardized and transparent messages to better manage signed information and digital certificate notification messages in the system.

 Generic benefits to the industry are highlighted as follows:

-Standardise business process of encrypted information and digital certificate notification
+Standardise business process of signed information and digital certificate notification

 Satisfy the needs for specific business scenarios